gpii-ops/gpii-terraform-live/README.md

 1. Clone this repo, [gpii-terraform-live](https://github.com/mrtyler/gpii-terraform-live), into a directory next to the clone of the modules repo (i.e. `gpii-terraform/` and `gpii-terraform-live/` should be in the same directory).
 1. `cd` into the `gpii-terraform-live/dev/` directory.
 1. `terragrunt apply-all`
-   * The first time this is run in a given account, terragrunt will prompt you to confirm the creation of a DynamoDB entry (for locking) and an S3 bucket (for remote state).
+   * The first time this is run in a given AWS account, terragrunt will prompt you to confirm the creation of a DynamoDB entry (for locking) and an S3 bucket (for remote state).
 You must also "opt-in" to use of the Amazon Marketplace CentOS 7 image (the API returns an error with a link to a page where you click buttons).
    * This will create an independent dev environment called `dev-$USER` (or `dev-unknown-user` if you don't have `$USER` set in your shell environment -- but you should set it so you don't conflict with someone else who doesn't have `$USER` set).

-### Configure an environment
+### Configure an environment with Ansible (deprecated)

 1. Install [terraform-inventory](https://github.com/adammck/terraform-inventory) into `/usr/local/bin` (or somewhere else and update the path in the command below).
 1. Clone [the internal ansible repo](https://github.com/inclusive-design/ops) and `cd` into the `ansible/` directory.